LLG00/bioinfo-scripts/exchange-2024/README.md

 ## Author

 - **Luiza Lima Galli**
-- Developed during an international exchange in 2024 at TU Braunschweig, Germany
+- Developed during an international academic exchange in 2024 at TU Braunschweig, Germany, as part of the author's undergraduate studies in Biological Sciences.
 - Contact: luiza.lima.galli@gmail.com

 ## Features